Hungarian cuisine

-Hungarian or Magyar cuisine is the cuisine characteristic of the nation of Hungary and its primary ethnic group, the Magyars.
+Hungarian or Magyar cuisine (Hungarian: Magyar konyha) is the cuisine characteristic of the nation of Hungary, and its primary ethnic group, the Magyars.
+Hungarian cuisine has been described as being the spiciest cuisine in Europe.
+This can largely be attributed to the use of their piquant native spice, Hungarian paprika, in many of their dishes.
+A mild version of the spice, Hungarian sweet paprika, is commonly used as an alternative.
 Traditional Hungarian dishes are primarily based on meats, seasonal vegetables, fruits, bread, and dairy products.

 General features

-Hungarian cuisine is mostly continental Central European, with some elements from Eastern Europe such as the use of poppy, and the popularity of kefir and quark.
 Paprika is often associated with Hungary and is used prominently in several dishes.
 Traditional Hungarian paprika is characterised by its bright colour and distinct heat, differentiating it from milder variations of paprika popular elsewhere in the world.
 Other herbs and spices commonly used in Hungarian cuisine include garlic, marjoram, caraway seeds, celery seeds and dill seeds.
-Typical Hungarian food is heavy on dairy and meats, similar to that of neighboring Czech, and Slovak cuisines.
+Whilst unique, Hungarian cuisine shares similarities with the culinary traditions of its neighbouring countries.
+Typical Hungarian food is heavy on dairy and meats, similar to that of neighboring Czech and Slovak cuisines.
+Staple ingredients in Hungarian cuisine such as quark, poppy seeds and soured cream, along with dishes like stuffed cabbage, stuffed peppers, bean soup and mixed grilled meat (fatányéros in Hungary) are also present in Romanian, Serbian, and Croatian cuisines.
 Chicken, pork and beef are common, while turkey, duck, lamb, fish and game meats are mostly eaten on special occasions.
 Hungary is also known for relatively inexpensive salamis and sausages it produces primarily from pork, but also poultry, beef and others.

 Bread is perhaps the most important and basic part of the Hungarian diet.
 It is eaten at all meals, accompanying main dishes.
 Before the fall of communism in 1990, white bread was a staple food.
 Numerous other types of baked goods, such as buns and pastries both salty and sweet, often creatively filled, have proliferated in recent years.

 Main dishes may "require" a side dish (köret) or not.
 It is unusual to violate this convention.
 The side dish is most commonly potato in various styles, but rice or steamed vegetables are also popular.
 Some foods have a customary side dish (e.g., csirkepaprikás 'paprika chicken' is almost always eaten with small dumplings similar to gnocchi (nokedli), while others may take any side dish (e.g., rántott sajt 'fried cheese').
 Some dishes also have toppings or bread on the side considered almost mandatory, for example, the sour cream and bread with töltött káposzta 'stuffed cabbage'.

 Recently, Hungarian chefs have become more creative, so Hungarian dishes prepared for tourists may seem unusual to Hungarians who are familiar with more traditional preparations.